Employee Assistance Programme

 Essex Market

-No of Providers 2
+No of Providers 1

 Quality Not assessed

-The information shown in the table(s) above is correct as of 30th September 2023
+The information shown in the table(s) above is correct as of 30th September 2024.

-Covid-19 has had significant impact on the most vulnerable members of our communities, placed additional pressure on carers and created an environment which has impacted on people living with dementia and their carers.
+Covid-19 had significant impact on the most vulnerable members of our communities, placed additional pressure on carers and created an environment which has impacted on people living with dementia and their carers.
 A quarter of all those who died of COVID-19 had dementia.

 Lived experience research and insight undertaken highlighted:

-• The volume of health checks completed since the Covid 19 pandemic has reduced as has the inclusion of dementia advice
+• The volume of health checks completed since the Covid 19 pandemic has reduced as has the inclusion of dementia advice.

-• ncrease in digitisation of services
+• Increase in digitisation of services.

 Current market risks:

-• Capacity in the market: Support is often not personalised enough and does not enable people to maintain their capabilities, interests or relationships.
-Carers are often unable to access current services as they are prescriptive in their availability and timings.
-There are few options available in the evenings, overnight and at weekends
+• Carers are often unable to access current services as they are prescriptive in their availability and timings.
+There are few options available in the evenings, overnight and at weekends.

-Last updated: 30/05/2023
+Last updated: 31/03/2024